 Links in blog comments

-Because of the large number of link spammers, it’s normal to automatically nofollow links in blog comments and forums.
+Due to the large number of link spammers, it’s normal to automatically nofollow links in blog comments and forums.
 You’ve probably noticed that a big part of the blog comments you receive are not related to the topic, unhelpful and contain a link to another website.
 These comments are only made for link-building purposes.
 Today, most blogs automatically add the nofollow attribute to links in comments and spammers can’t gain SEO value out of them.

 Paid links in sponsored articles